 “What now?”
 Jason asked.
 “Is there somewhere we can go to be safe until morning?”

 The Ilphran guide scowled.
 “Nowhere.”
 He looked up.
 “We have to climb.”

 “You gotta be kidding me,” Kevin said.
 “It’s straight up!”

 “Climb or get eaten.”
 Ularu shifted his rifle onto his back, tested a foothold, and started pulling himself up the cliff.

 Amelia Reis shifted her camera around so it lay against her back.
 She looked at Jason, shrugged, and started up after the Ilphran.

 Kevin followed her with his eyes and sighed.
 “Jason, why do I let you talk me into these things?”

-“This was the only thing that made sense, Kev.
-How else are we going to find out about the Assessment?”
 He watched Amelia move nimbly up the sheer cliff.
 At times she seemed impatient with Ularu’s halting efforts to find hand and toe holds.
 “Has she done this before?”